Justice40-MEDS/.github/profile/README.md

-# Identifying Justice40 Communities Based on Cumulative Environmental Burdens
+# Identifying Disadvantaged Communities Using Cumulative Environmental Burdens

 This GitHub organization hosts the code and documentation used in a Capstone Project for the degree of Master of Environmental Data Science for the [Bren School of Environmental Science & Management, University of California, Santa Barbara](https://bren.ucsb.edu/).